 The NHS provides healthcare services to more than one million patients every 36 hours, and the vast majority of these services are free at the point of use for UK residents.

-Many people think that the NHS is a single organisation with a central recruiting team.
-However, this is not the case and the NHS is actually made up of multiple organisations, with each individual organisation having its own recruitment team and list of vacancies.
+Many people think that the NHS is a single organisation with a central recruiting team, however this is not the case.
+The NHS is actually made up of multiple organisations, with each individual organisation having its own recruitment team and list of vacancies.